How to identify and manage the tension MS might cause.

 by Aviva Patz

-Clarisa Walcott, 40, of Portland, Oregon, gets stressed every six months, when she’s scheduled to get her infusions of Rituxan, an intravenous drug used for the joint pain and swelling that she experience with her multiple sclerosis.
+Clarisa Walcott, 40, of Portland, Oregon, gets stressed every six months, when she’s scheduled to get her infusions of Rituxan, an intravenous drug used for the joint pain and swelling that she experiences along with her multiple sclerosis.

 “Most of the time my MS is in the background, but when it’s close to infusion time, my anxiety goes up,” says Walcott, a mother of three.
 “All of my symptoms start flaring—the chronic pain in my feet, vibrations in my legs and general weakness.
 Anxiety is a real trigger for me.”